tensorlayer/HyperPose/README.md

 ## Accuracy

-We evaluate accuracy of pose estimation models developed by hyperpose (mainly over Mscoco2017 dataset). the development environment is Ubuntu16.04, with 4 V100-DGXs and 24 Intel Xeon CPU.
+We evaluate the accuracy of pose estimation models developed by HyperPose.
+The environment is Ubuntu16.04, with 4 V100-DGXs and 24 Intel Xeon CPU.
 The training procedure takes 1~2 weeks using 1 V100-DGX for each model.
-(If you want to train from strach, loading the pretrained backbone weight is recommended.)
+(If you don't want to train from scratch, you could use our pre-trained backbone models)

 | HyperPose Configuration | DNN Size | Input Size | Evaluate Dataset | Accuracy-hyperpose (Iou=0.50:0.95) | Accuracy-original (Iou=0.50:0.95) |
 | -------------------- | ---------- | ------------- | ---------------- | --------------------- | ----------------------- |